thekakkun/msc_citypage/README.md

-# msc_citypage_weather
+# msc_citypage

 Rust library to retrieve current weather conditions and 7-days forecast for Canadian cities from the Meteorological Service of Canada (MSC)

 ## Data source